 Maryland Medical Malpractice Lawyer

-Medical malpractice is defined as: a doctor's failure to exercise the degree of care and skill that a physician or surgeon of the same medical specialty would exercise under similar circumstances.
-As a result of a medical malpractice incident, patients are usually either injured or killed.
+Medical malpractice occurs when a doctor fails to exercise the degree of care and skill that a physician or surgeon of the same medical specialty would exercise under similar circumstances, and causes injury to a patient as a result.
 There are procedures and limits to filing a medical malpractice lawsuit against physicians and surgeons.
-Particularly, we will briefly explain some of these rules and limitations as it pertains to the state of Maryland.
-Furthermore, please visit us or contact us and we would love to personally explain these rules and procedures in more detail to help you better understand your legal rights.
+If you are unsure about your legal rights, please contact us to schedule a free consultation with one of our attorneys and learn about these rules and procedures in more detail.

 In the state of Maryland, there are governing rules that have been applied in medical malpractice suits against physicians and surgeons.
 For example, these rules have been applied to plaintiff's pleadings in action.
 Thus, a lawsuit brought against a surgeon or physician for medical malpractice must clearly state the facts of the incident.